sudhanshu-wani/compreheND/Application/README.md

 - Adjust `ANNOTATED_DATA` to improve intent classification
 - Customize personalization logic in `apply_personalization()`

+## Privacy & Data Security

+### Audio File Handling
+- **Automatic Deletion**: All uploaded audio files are automatically deleted immediately after processing is complete
+- **No Permanent Storage**: Audio files are never permanently stored on the system
+- **Local Processing**: All audio transcription and analysis is performed locally on your device
+- **GDPR Compliant**: The application follows privacy-by-design principles

+### Data Processing
+- Only the transcribed text and your preferences are used for analysis
+- No personal audio data is transmitted to external servers
+- All processing occurs within the local Flask application

 ## License

-This project is part of an Extended Research Project (ERP) at the University of Manchester.
+This project is part of an Extended Research Project (ERP) at the University of Manchester for the degree of Masters of Science in Data Science.

 ## Support

-For issues or questions, please refer to the project documentation or contact the development team.
+For issues or questions, please contact the developer at wanisudhanshu@gmail.com .